Due: Thursday, September 24, 2020 at 9pm

 A polymorphic binary tree is defined as follows:

-double :: Integer -> Integer = x + x double x
+double :: Integer -> Integer double x = x + xthe following should hold:

 A top-level definition is one that is not nested inside another one.↩︎